-Industry sources state that Enogen corn from Syngenta may see an increase in market share in Canada over the next couple years.
+Enogen corn from Syngenta may see an increase in market share in Canada over the next couple years.
 Enogen corn was specifically developed for ethanol production.
-Enogen was approved in the United States in 2011, and approved for import into Canada shortly after.
-It was also approved for cultivation in Canada but earlier maturing hybrids suitable to northern geography were approved only more recently, according to industry.
+It was approved in the United States in 2011 and approved for import into Canada shortly after.
+It was also approved for cultivation in Canada and earlier maturing hybrids suitable to northern geography were approved in the past couple of years, according to industry.
+A limited number of farmers grew varieties from the Enogen line in 2022 and one variety is officially being launched by Syngenta in Canada in 2023 for cattle feed.